AndrewVFranco/clinical-llm-hallucination-detector/README.md

 General-purpose sentence transformers produce weak embeddings for clinical text because they weren't trained on biomedical language.
 BioBERT was pretrained on PubMed abstracts and fine-tuned on MedNLI, making it significantly better at capturing semantic similarity in clinical contexts.

 **Why NLI over cosine similarity for claim verification?**
 Cosine similarity tells you whether two pieces of text are topically related.
-NLI tells you whether one piece of text entails, contradicts, or is neutral toward another — which is the correct operation for hallucination detection.
+NLI tells you whether one piece of text entails, contradicts, or is neutral toward another.

 ---

 ## Background

 Developed as a portfolio project demonstrating full-stack ML engineering in clinical AI safety.
-Informed by 8+ years of clinical experience in cardiac telemetry monitoring, with real-world awareness of how dangerous unverified clinical information is at the point of care — and what the consequences look like when it goes wrong.
+Informed by 8+ years of clinical experience in cardiac telemetry monitoring, with real-world awareness of how dangerous unverified clinical information is at the point of care.

 ---